larryhastings/big/README.md

 *not yet released*

+Lots of changes this time.
+Let's go over it by subsystem.

+### text

 * Breaking change: `split_quoted_string` has been completely re-tooled and re-written.
 The new API is simpler, easier to understand, and conceptually sharper.
 It's a major upgrade!